Sunday Jan 19, 2025

 Beliefs

-It has been believed that Amma Hasanamba has turned the mother-in-law of one of her devotees into stone for torturing devotee.
-It is said that the stone moves one inch in every year, and when the stone reaches the feet of the Goddess the period of Kaliyuga shall come to an end.
-According to a legend four robbers who were trying to rob the jewel of a sculpture were turned into stones.
-These stones can still be sited at Kallappa Gudi.
+• The Stone of Mother-in-Law: A popular belief holds that Goddess Hasanamba turned the mother-in-law of one of her devotees into stone for torturing her devotee.
+It is said that the stone moves one inch every year, and when it finally reaches the feet of the goddess, the Kaliyuga (current age in Hindu cosmology) will come to an end.

 Special Features